whaynes/STCW23/jekyll/_assessments/OICEW-8E2D.md

 <tr><td>

 {% capture behavior %}
-{% do Reassemble, reassemble %} flange with new gasket
+{% do reassemble, Reassemble %} flange with new gasket
 {% endcapture %}
 {{ behavior | markdownify }}